quaris628/EinsteinEditor/README.md

  - Edit/View synapse strengths
  - Zoom and pan around the diagram
  - Drag neurons around the diagram
+ - Have positions of neurons in the diagram persist between saving/loading (Credit to Lucifer!)
  - Handle window resizing (up to 2048x1080)
  - Auto-arrange neurons in a cleaner arrangement
  - Auto-fix non-unique neuron descriptions